Creating Rain Gardens Design Guidelines

 The example shows an irregular shape based on the sizing calculation of a 100 square foot rain garden.
 One grid box equals one square foot.
 When reshaping the rain garden from its initial rectangular shape, the number of square feet should be about equal.
 This is just one example as rain gardens can be shaped in many different ways.

-Your rain garden can be planted as a beautiful landscape feature.
+Plant Selection and Design Your rain garden can be planted as a beautiful landscape feature.
 Select plants that are appropriate for your location such as Central Coast California native plants or adaptable wet/drought tolerant ornamental plants.
 Recommended plant list references are located in this section.

 When considering your planting design, understand 1) the surface grade and upland conditions and 2) the bottom and basin ponding area, of the rain garden: